-4:44, Jay-Z’s 13th studio album, dropped when I was wrestling my courage to the ground.
-Had to shoot it to get some act right.
-Jay’s moms, Gloria Carter, spits a poem at the end.
+Jay Z’s moms, Gloria Carter, spits a poem at the end of “Smile” off of Jay’s 13th album, 4:44.
 I was listening to it on my way home.
 Right when I opened the door to my apartment, she finished her verse with, “Smile.”

 The track itself is dope.
 Jay talks about his mother at the beginning and the rest is slick talk.
 It’s still arresting.
 The soulful Stevie Wonder samples obviously aren’t just musical props.
 When ma dukes goes in, though it was about her coming out, it was also about manufacturing our ideal selves.
 Our flesh doesn’t degrade.
 Life is peach cobbler.
 We’re invincible and we have the fabricated pictures to prove it.
 But we are not free.
 Everyday, what are you doing on your way to death?